davidlarrimore/coca_help/README.md

 ##CI/CD (Phing) Configuration
-This was written using the Dreamhost shared platform, which is cheap and easy.
-Once you have setup your domain/subdomain, you can setup continuous integration leveraging git and phing.
+The Phing configuration is dynamic and will support any amount of environments.
+It requires SSH and FTP access to the server.
+I'm still in the initial phases, but essentially all you have to do is do a base setup as follows:

 1. clone branch to remote location that you want to deploy to.
-For example, I cloned "Dev" to my testfunrunfbapp directory (I know...you say dev, but it is test....yeah yeah.....).
-So I just ran:
+For example, I cloned "test" to my testfunrunfbapp directory but it is test....yeah yeah.....).
+So I just ran some shell magic to initialize the environment.

     git clone https://github.com/davidlarrimore/lresptofunrun.git ./
-    git checkout dev  # <-- name of the branch I wanted
+    git checkout dev  # <-- name of the branch I wanted composer update # <-- for some reason, phing couldn't run this the first time. composer install # <-- for some reason, phing couldn't run this the first time.

-2. come up with a name for that environment, and be consistent!
-(I consistently chose dev, which is probably confusing)
+2. Setup the build.properties file under "config" folder

+environments=test,production

+  test.hostname=hostname for SSH
+  test.ftphostname=hostname for FTP
+  test.ftpport=21
+  test.username=username
+  test.password=super_secure_password
+  test.documentroot=testfunrunfbapp.lrespto.org
+  test.repositoryname=test

+  githubApiKey=longstring